Kaden-OKonek/flowHCI/README.md

 <img src="https://raw.githubusercontent.com/amoralesc/flow/main/docs/img/game_preview.png" width="300">

+Take a look at the [docs](/docs/main.pdf) for more information about the project.

 ## Specifications 📋

 The game is developed for computers with a minimum screen resolution of 1024x768.
 It is developed in Python 3.10 using the PyGame library.